klacourse/MODA_GC/README.md

 these samples were identified to be part of the GC spindle dataset.

 ### Data available to download
-Following machine learning best practices, we have withheld 10% of the MODA Groups Consensus (GC) to use at an out-of-sample test set for future algorithms.
+Following machine learning best practices we suggest that developers should train, validate and test their algorithm with a nested cross-validation on the open MODA GS.
-We suggest that developers should train, validate and test their algorithm with a nested cross-validation on the 90% open MODA GS.
-They are then encouraged to share with the MODA team the list of spindles detected on the test set, and a true accuracy measure will be returned, which should then be reported in publications.
+The whole dataset is available, developpers should keep a separate data set for testing.

 ### Short summary of what is the code for
 The spindle event locations file (that includes all the spindles scored by